MPHimperial/mphimperial.github.io/index.md

 2. Learn R and statistics simultaneously.
 Please take exploratory data analysis, statistical inference, statistical hypothesis testing and linear regression modules (Bayesian modules are not relevant). **[Statistics with R](https://www.coursera.org/specializations/statistics)

-4. Simple video explanations of core concepts in Statistics: Dr Nic’s Maths and Stats: Free.
+3. Simple video explanations of core concepts in Statistics: Dr Nic’s Maths and Stats: Free.
 Highly recommended: **[Dr Nic's Stats videos](https://www.bing.com/videos/search?q=dr+nic+stats+youtube&qpvt=dr+nic+stats+youtube&FORM=VDRE)**

-3. For starting from the basics, Khan Academy also has excellent tutorials.
+4. For starting from the basics, Khan Academy also has excellent tutorials.
 Free, donations accepted: **[Statistics and Probability: Khan Academy](https://www.khanacademy.org/math/statistics-probability)**

-4. Good online statistics book: The Little Handbook of Statistical Practice by Gerard Dallal.
+5. Good online statistics book: The Little Handbook of Statistical Practice by Gerard Dallal.
 Engage with the basics and sections on confidence intervals, significance tests and linear regression (then this book diverges from your G/MPH needs): http://www.jerrydallal.com/LHSP/LHSP.HTM .https://www.amazon.com/dp/B00847SM6A

-5. Good intuitive explanations of basic statistical concepts that will be covered in this module, plus lots of interactive learning tools http://www.seeingstatistics.com/ .
+6. Good intuitive explanations of basic statistical concepts that will be covered in this module, plus lots of interactive learning tools http://www.seeingstatistics.com/ .

-6. If you want to buy a printed book to cover your statistics module, with little maths: **Essential Medical Statistics.** Kirkwood B and Sterne J (2003) (2nd ed).
+7. If you want to buy a printed book to cover your statistics module, with little maths: **Essential Medical Statistics.** Kirkwood B and Sterne J (2003) (2nd ed).
 Blackwell Science Ltd. [https://www.amazon.co.uk/Essential-Medical-Statistics-Essentials-Kirkwood/dp/0865428719](https://www.amazon.co.uk/Essential-Medical-Statistics-Essentials-Kirkwood/dp/0865428719).
 Chapters 2–5 will support what you learn in the term 1 statistics module. (available from Imperial College library once you start your studies)

-7. If you want to buy a printed book to cover your statistics module that provides slightly more formulas: **An Introduction to Medical Statistics.** Bland M (2015) (4th ed).
+8. If you want to buy a printed book to cover your statistics module that provides slightly more formulas: **An Introduction to Medical Statistics.** Bland M (2015) (4th ed).
 Oxford University Press.
 An alternative excellent standard text book, please review chapters 4-7.
 This includes multiple choice and other questions at the end of chapters, useful for revision. [http://www-users.york.ac.uk/~mb55/intro/introcon.htm](http://www-users.york.ac.uk/~mb55/intro/introcon.htm) contains useful additional material. (available from Imperial College library once you start your studies)

-8. Thorough guide to using R for statistics.
+9. Thorough guide to using R for statistics.
 You can learn t-tests, chi-squared test, linear regression and multiple regression analysis and analysis of variance (which is another name for linear regression with categorical predictor variables) as a start for your G/MPH module.
 **[R for statistics](https://cran.r-project.org/doc/contrib/Verzani-SimpleR.pdf)**

-9. Videos explaining basic concepts, plus a few comedy videos. [https://www.youtube.com/channel/UCzFWQHuAzQiFtAl5cNKCqQA](https://www.youtube.com/channel/UCzFWQHuAzQiFtAl5cNKCqQA).
+10. Videos explaining basic concepts, plus a few comedy videos. [https://www.youtube.com/channel/UCzFWQHuAzQiFtAl5cNKCqQA](https://www.youtube.com/channel/UCzFWQHuAzQiFtAl5cNKCqQA).

 #### Acknowlegdements

 The maintenance of this page is done by the Master of Public Health teaching team.
 For any questions regarding this page, please contact <sphteaching2@imperial.ac.uk>.
-Compiled by Hilary Watt and colleagues.
+Compiled by Hilary Watt and colleagues, last updated by Samantha Alvarez Madrazo on 25/9/2024.